chsaey/Rational_Dupes/README.md

 This tool was created to provide an easy way to remove duplicates or find unique items in lists.
 It's a desktop application made with C#.

 ## Remove Duplicates
-Often on the job, we're needing to remove duplcate entries from a list.
+Often on the job, we're needing to remove duplicate entries from a list.
 While we could do this in excel, this simplifies the task.

 ![Imgur](https://i.imgur.com/vVrSxUy.png)